 - See http://www.winnipeg.ca/ppd/pdf_files/bsmtdev.pdf for additional information

 - Each adult over the age of 18 is required to provide ELC with a Winnipeg Police Information Check with Vulnerable Sector Search, at their own cost.

 - In addition to other factors, ELC will evaluate a Homestay application on the basis of proximity to the University and an accessible bus route that involves 35 minutes or less travel time.

 - Usually, a maximum of three students will be placed in an individual home

 - We expect to be informed if a student from another Homestay program is placed in your home at the same time as one of our students.

-- The HOMESTAY host receives $700 per month from the student.
+- The Homestay host receives $700 per month for each student.